StatisticalReinforcementLearningLab/ReferenceMaterials/README.md

 2. Run methods.
 Point people towards the folder with methods. [the methods directory](/methods)
 3. Evaluate.
 Point people towards the folder with evaluation functions [the evaluation directory](/evaluation)

+# Notes #

 To see more tips on README's see [here](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)

+SOMETHING TO NOTE: Readmes are incredibly sensitive to spaces, if you are not sure why something isn't working double check the example and make sure you have the spacing right.